 What Happens If I Don’t Remove My Impacted Wisdom Teeth?
-Your Family Dentist in Renton Explains
+Your Family Dentist in Renton, WA Explains

 Wisdom teeth removal can be a major rite of passage for teens and young adults, with approximately 80% of the US population getting them extracted!
 But why do most people need to get these third molars taken out, anyway?